QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 ## Introduction

-This is a template of a simple Node.js server that can be used as the backend of the mobile app template that can be found (here)[].
+This is a template of a simple Node.js server that can be used as the backend of the mobile app template that can be found [here](https://github.com/QUT-Team-Compost/Digital-Circular-Food-Economy-App).
 This server is intended to store house scores for participating in the compost scheme, as well as connect to sensors on the Thingsboard platform.
 If these features are not included, the server is not necessary (and it can be modified for different purposes).
 The mobile app will run without contact with a server; this is only necessary for the aforementioned features.

 The intention of the mobile app and server is to act as a companion for a circular food economy scheme that has been set up at primary or secondary school (Australian definitions).
 It is based upon the mobile app that is being used for the scheme at Yarrabilba State Secondary College, which has been released on both Android and iOS.